nitk-nest/NeST/docs/source/user/install.rst

             $ sudo apt install quagga quagga-doc

-        Edit `/etc/quagga/daemons` with an editor using sudo and turn on zebra, ripd and ospf by changing the following lines:
+        Edit `/etc/quagga/daemons` with an editor using sudo and turn on zebra, ripd, ospfd and isisd by changing the following lines:

         .. code-block:: bash